JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

 5. Enter the name of the workflow file (in this tutorial, we've created [publish.yml](https://github.com/Kotlin/kotlin-multiplatform-web-library/blob/main/.github/workflows/publish.yml)).
 6. Click the "Setup connection" button.

-After that, you should see your repository listed in the "Trusted Publishers" section, which means that the workflow is now authorized to publish to NPM.
+After that, you should see your repository listed in the "Trusted Publishers" section, which means that the workflow is now authorized to publish to npm.

 ### Create a release on GitHub